carrv/carrv.github.io/2021/index.md

 ## Submission Guidelines

-All papers should be submitted electronically by [HotCRP](https://carrv2021.hotcrp.com).
+All papers should be submitted electronically to [HotCRP](https://carrv2021.hotcrp.com).
 Submissions in PDF format must be limited to 6 pages including figures and tables, plus as many pages as needed for references.
 Papers must be in PDF